 In other words do not just keep trying to sell and close the deal just because you have already made a hefty time investment, but rather work on some other prospects, believing that the trust you have already built with the lead will help sell-in a deal if and when the fence-sitting lead becomes a qualified prospect down the road.

-This is the final stage in the consultative selling strategy, whereby as a sales rep you have done your research, you have taught, and you have qualified the prospect with whatever that is needed to satisfy and provide the required solutions to your lead.
+This is the final stage in the consultative selling strategy.
+Whereby as a sales rep you do your research and you qualify the prospect with whatever need necessary to satisfy and provide the required solutions to your lead.

 Hence closing your sale should be a fairly easy job at this point.